-If you’re stuck for choice, head over to the Green Car Buyers Guide for plenty of great advice, or grab your tickets to this years Fully Charged LIVE 2020.
-Now taking place in Autumn over the weekend of October 30th, 31st and 1st of November in Farnborough, you can check out and test drive a huge array of EVs.
+If you’re stuck for choice, head over to the Green Car Buyers Guide for plenty of great advice, or grab your tickets to this years Fully Charged LIVE, where you can check out and test drive a huge array of EVs.

 Ask for help

 Modern electric cars have been around for quite a while now, but the concept is still new to a lot of people.
 Get as much help as you can by seeking out advice, not only by searching the internet but also by visiting dealerships.
 Talk to family, friends and neighbours who own an EV or join an owners group on Facebook.
 You’ll probably find people are more than happy to chat about their electric car and their experience of making the switch.